Introduction

 How often should I visit a dental hygienist?

-The recommended frequency varies from person to person.
-Some patients may benefit from visits every three to four months, whilst others may only need appointments every six to twelve months.
-Your dental team will recommend an appropriate interval based on your individual oral health needs.
+The recommended frequency of hygiene appointments varies from person to person.
+Some patients may benefit from visits every three to four months, particularly if they have a history of gum disease or other risk factors.
+Others may only need appointments every six to twelve months.
+Your dental team will recommend an appropriate interval based on your individual oral health needs following a clinical assessment.
+Regular visits allow your hygienist to monitor your oral health, provide professional cleaning, and adjust their advice as your needs change over time.

 What happens during a dental hygiene appointment?

-A typical appointment includes a thorough assessment of your gum health, professional removal of plaque and calculus deposits, and personalised oral hygiene advice.
+A typical appointment with a dental hygienist may include a thorough assessment of your gum health, professional removal of plaque and calculus deposits, and personalised oral hygiene advice.
 Your hygienist may also apply preventive treatments such as fluoride varnish.
+They will often use a combination of ultrasonic instruments and hand scalers to clean your teeth above and below the gum line.
+The appointment is also an opportunity to discuss any concerns you may have and to receive tailored guidance on improving your daily oral care routine at home.

 Can a dental hygienist help with bad breath?